IgnasUz/Calc_app_demo/README.md

 Simpe Csharp calculator app

-Should add user input for the numbers
+Should add user input for the numbers - will discuss if this will be needed